poisonarp/SimpleTrack/README.md

-This is simple a Domain and SSL Certificate Tracking application to track expirations of both Domains and SSL Certificates and provide notifications before they expire (7,15,and 30 days in advance).
-Notifications are done by SMTP and Dashboard. this has only been tested on Debian 13 lxc to install follow these steps:
+This is a simple Domain and SSL Certificate Tracking application to track expirations of both Domains and SSL Certificates and provide notifications before they expire (7,15,and 30 days in advance).
+Notifications are done by SMTP and Dashboard.
+NOTE: this has only been tested on Debian 13 lxc to install follow these steps:
  1. create a folder on your debian 13 server (example: /etc/simpletrack)
  2. cd into your folder (cd /etc/simpletrack)